savannahjune/gather/README.md

 =========
 ###### Let's Meet in the Middle.

-<strong>Web app that chooses a spot between two locations that is equi-time between them.</strong>
+<strong>A web app that chooses isochronal meeting places between two locations taking into account methods of transportation.</strong>

 Have you ever had trouble deciding where you and a friend should meet up for coffee when time is of the essence?
 Or have you ever been in an unfamiliar city and wondered where's the best spot for you to grab lunch with someone on the other side of the city?
 Worry no longer, because gather map has you covered.

 Users can specify two origin locations, transportation methods used, and desired type of location (bar, restaurant, café, etc).

-Gather map then returns the best spot for the two people to meet at, so that they both spend the same time getting there.
+Gather map then returns the best spot for the two people to meet at, so that they both spend the same amount of time getting there.
 There is also a box with information about that location: phone number, address, hours, rating, and price level.
-A map then displays directions from each origin address to the 'gathering point' location and displays the estimated travel time for each user.
+A map then displays directions from each origin address to the meeting location and displays the estimated travel time for each user.
 There's also a link to open directions in either the Google Maps app (if the user is on a mobile device) or on maps.google.com.

 Users can then ask for a different spot nearby, if they do not want to meet at that particular establishment.
 The location info and map then reload with new information.